RajanMehta/ted-talks-data-visualization/README.md

 # ted-talks-data-visualization

-The goal wss to reverse-engineer a tableau visualization with a different dataset.
+The goal was to reverse-engineer a tableau visualization with a different dataset.
 This repository contains the data pre-processing notebooks.

 Reference visualization: [Spotify Playlist Visualization](https://public.tableau.com/profile/adam.e.mccann#!/vizhome/FedTechPPDOffsitePlaylist/TechPPDOffsite)